AndreMaz/transformer-pointer-critic/README.md

 Today, in a typical application deployment, the devices/nodes/servers (virtual or physical) are usually located behind a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) such as NGNIX, Traefik or Moleculer API Gateway.
 A reverse proxy server is a type of proxy server that typically sits behind the firewall in a private network and directs client requests to the appropriate backend server.
 A reverse proxy provides an additional level of abstraction and control to ensure the smooth flow of network traffic between clients and servers.
 Common feature that reverse proxies provide is load balancing, web acceleration (e.g., caching, SSL encryption), security and anonymity.
 In case of load balancing there are several balancing strategies that can be used.
 For example, NGNIX [offers](http://nginx.org/en/docs/http/load_balancing.html) round-robin, least-connected, ip-hash; Traefik, at this moment, only [supports](https://docs.traefik.io/routing/services/#load-balancing) round-robin method; Moleculer API Gateway [offers](https://moleculer.services/docs/0.14/balancing.html#Built-in-strategies) round-robin, random, CPU usage-based and sharding.
 These load balancing strategies don't provide optimal solutions because it's too expensive to look for them in real-time.
-Instead, these strategies trade the quality of solution for the response time, i.e., these strategies are fast but the solutions that they provide can be can be suboptimal.
+Instead, these strategies trade the quality of solution for the response time, i.e., these strategies are fast but the solutions that they provide can be suboptimal.

 In containerized environments, where nodes are running in isolated containers, there is usually a container manager (e.g., Kubernetes).
 One of the features that these container managers provide is [autoscaling](https://kubernetes.io/blog/2016/07/autoscaling-in-kubernetes/).
 Autoscaling allows to dynamically scale the number of nodes/servers, by creating (or destroying) replicas, according current load of the system.
 [StarlingX](https://www.starlingx.io/) is a project (similar to Kubernetes) that is specifically designed for IoT applications located at the edge.
 StarlingX is a virtualization manager that aims to simplify the management, orchestration and scaling of distributed edge-cloud computing devices.